Your Car Insurance

 Comprehensive

-This coverage pays for damage caused by any perils other than collision or overturning.
-Examples include hail, flood, theft, fire, or glass breakage.
+This coverage pays for damage caused by certain events other than an accident.
+Examples include hail, flood, theft, fire, vandalism, or glass breakage.

 All Perils

 This coverage is collision and comprehensive combined with the same deductible.
-Also covers theft of vehicle by family member.
+Also covers theft of vehicle by someone in the household.

 Optional Increased Accident Benefits

 Increases basic benefits for income replacement, medical or rehabilitation, and caregiver coverage.
+These are very important coverages that all drivers should consider.

 staebler suggests

-Protects you, or an eligible family member, to the same limits as your Liability coverage if you are involved in an accident where you are not at fault, with someone who carries less or no insurance, or is unidentified (e.g. a hit and run)
+The OPCF 44 endorsement covers you, or an eligible family member, to the same limit as your Liability Coverage if you are involved in an accident where you are not at fault, with someone who carries less or no insurance, or is unidentified (e.g. a hit and run)

-Covers the cost of a rental vehicle while your vehicle is being repaired, if the damage or loss is caused by a peril for which you are insured.
+The OPCF 20 endorsement covers the cost of a temporary rental vehicle if your vehicle is not drivable after a claim for which you are covered.

-Provides physical damage coverage (subject to a deductible) to vehicles that you may operate but do not own – such as a vehicle you have rented or borrowed.
+The OPCF 27 endorsement provides physical damage coverage (subject to a deductible) to vehicles that you may operate but do not own – such as a vehicle you have rented or borrowed.

 Your Other Vehicles

-Your ATVs, motorcycles and snowmobiles have the same coverage options as your automobile.
+Your ATVs, motorcycles, and snowmobiles have many of the same coverage options as your automobile.
+Talk to your broker about insuring your recreational vehicles.

 Fill in the form and one of our brokers will contact you soon.